arnard76/COMPSCI-student-lab-marking/README.md

 - add loading after 'mark student' button is clicked ✅
 - ~~automatic screenshot capture~~ not as useful as 👇
 - automatic download a log and the marks ✅(even if database works)
+- some students weren't found in the app search so I noted them on whatsapp some students weren't in the app's database/server storage because the source is the excel file which was updated TEMP solution: update from excel permanent solution: read excel automatically or use a common database for both?